artbyrab/blockee/README.md

 # Blockee

-This is a brief description of Blockee
+Blockee is a blockchain built in PHP.

 ## Requirements